Kxuan/transparent_http_proxy/README.md

 Forward tcp connection to remote host through HTTP proxy.

 ### Usage
-1. edit stdio.js.
-Set `cfg.proxy` to your HTTP proxy server address.
+1. copy `example.json` to `config.json`.
+And edit `config.json`.
+    Format:
 	```
-     host: "10.167.196.133",
-     port: 8080
+    { "interactive": <true or false.
+Can user interactive with tcp.js.
+Set to false if you want tcp.js run as a daemon.>,
+      "local": {
+        "listen": <port number or a filename.
+Which port should tcp.js listen on>
+      },
+      "target": {
+        "host": <null or ip address.
+Which target host should tcp.js forward to. null means disable auto forward.>,
+        "port": <number.
+Which target port should tcp.js forward to>
+      },
+      "proxy": {
+        "host": <ip address.
+The server ip of HTTP proxy server>,
+        "port": <port.
+The server port of HTTP proxy server>
+      }
+    }
 	```

-2. run `node tcp.js <target_host> <target_port>`
+2. run `node tcp.js config.json`
-   The `target_host` & `target_port` is the destination where you want to forward to.

-3. let your application to connect to 127.0.0.1:9231
+3. let your application to connect to local listen port.

 ## Note